deadlyvipers/dojo_rules/introduction.md

-I am a beta tester for CodeSchool
+I am a beta tester for CodeSchool.
+My favorite Code School Path is JavaScript!